Leggett-Garg Macrorealism and temporal correlations: Outlook and challenges for the future

 Indeed, Leggett-Garg tests are subject to several loopholes, as it happens to Bell and contextuality tests.
 The hardest condition to verify experimentally is the fact that the measurement is noninvasive.
 Performing a LG test without the NIM assumption may indeed be fundamentally impossible.
 However, what can be done and what has been done in experiments is to substitute NIM with some weaker assumption that can be supported by additional experimental evidence.
-This approach may not provide a complete loophole-free experiment, but it can certainly disprove an increasingly large class of macrorealist models.
+This approach may not provide a complete loophole-free experiment, but it can certainly disprove an increasingly large class of MR models.
 Recent years have seen a considerable progress in this direction, both from the perspective of theoretical arguments and experimental implementations; see \cref{Sec:exp_tests}.

 A systematic approach to the relaxation of the NIM assumption is to use the notion of finite-state machines~\cite{Hoffmann2018,BudroniNJP2019,SpeeNJP2020}, i.e., automata with a finite number of internal states.
 This approach provides a hierarchical and mathematically well formulated set of conditions able to distinguish between classical and quantum correlations.
-With this notion, MR models are recovered as a machine with only $1$ internal state.
+With this notion, MR models are recovered as a machine with only one internal state.
 A natural relaxation of this condition consists of models with an increasing number of internal states, which, in the limit of an infinite number of them, are able to simulate all possible temporal correlations; see \cref{sec:finitestates}.
-Some of the LG experiments already went in this direction, by disproving with extra control experiments a classical model with the same number of states as the quantum model, i.e., typically a classical model with two states was disproved with a qubit experiment.
+Some of the LG experiments already went in this direction, by disproving with extra control experiments a classical model with the same number of states as the quantum model.
+In other words, the classical model is analyzed under the assumption of a finite-number of internal states.
+Typically a classical model with two states is compared with a qubit experiment~\cite{KneeNC2016,LiuPRA2019}.
 However, these experiments using control tests of invasivity only disprove a particular classical model, i.e., they are not model-independent.
-Future experiments may consider this direction for tightening the loopholes and disproving an increasing number of MR models.
+The assumption of finite system size, described in Sec.~\ref{sec:finitestates}, provides a systematic approach to address the loopholes in LGI tests by replacing the NIM assumption with a weaker one, namely, that of finite system size.
+Moreover, as discussed in Sec.~\ref{sec:finitestates} the corresponding temporal inequalities are independent of the particular classical model chosen, but depend only on the system size.
+Future experiments may consider this direction for tightening the loopholes in tests of macrorealism and disproving an increasing number of MR models.

 Inequalities that are valid for all of either classical or quantum models with a certain number of states have been derived theoretically and also tested in some experiments with the purpose of witnessing the dimension of the state space, in a way that is independent of any macrorealist consideration.
 This kind of approach has also the advantage of finding more concrete applications in other quantum information tasks; see \cref{sec:applications}).